texas-justice-initiative/website-nextjs/content/blog/posts/texas-attorney-general’s-sites-for-death-and-shooting-reports-go-dark.md

 ---
 For five weeks, the Texas Office of the Attorney General’s websites that house reports on [officer-involved shootings](https://oagtx.force.com/oisreports/apex/OISReportsPage) and [deaths in custody](https://oagtx.force.com/cdr/cdrreportdeaths) have been malfunctioning, cutting off access to records that detail important (and often lethal) interactions between civilians and law enforcement.

 Every week, law enforcement agencies file dozens of reports with the Attorney General’s office that provide a glimpse into incidents like an officer’s use of deadly force, an incarcerated individual’s death, and shootings in which an officer is shot or shoots a civilian, resulting in an injury or a death.
-The office then posts these reports online – except since the weather emergency when all updates ceased.
+The office then posts these reports online – except that hasn't happened since severe winter weather hit the state and all updates ceased.

 On Feb.
 15, I noticed that both repositories were empty.
 After a couple of weeks, some reports appeared, but both collections are still missing all reports filed in 2021 and nearly all the ones that had been filed in 2020, as well.